tim-gameplan/geo-graph/epsg3857_pipeline/docs/pipeline_comparison.md

 **When to Use**:
 - When "white space" issues need to be addressed
-- When better connectivity is needed
+- When optimal connectivity across water obstacles is needed
 - When a balance between precision and performance is required
 - When natural movement patterns around water obstacles are important
+- When strategic crossings at narrow water obstacles are needed
+- When directional filtering for more natural connections is desired

 **Command**:
 ```bash